ankitaanand96/credit_card_customer_segmentation_and_dynamic_credit_risk_forecasting/README.md

 🧠 SQL Logic Behind the Segmentation

+            CREATE OR REPLACE VIEW segmentation_v AS
+            SELECT
+              *,
               CASE
-            WHEN UTILIZATION_RATIO < 0.40 AND REPAYMENT_DISCIPLINE >= 0.50 THEN 'Safe High Spenders'
+                WHEN UTILIZATION_RATIO < 0.40 AND COALESCE(REPAYMENT_DISCIPLINE,0) >= 0.50
+                  THEN 'Safe High Spenders'
+                WHEN UTILIZATION_RATIO > 0.90 AND COALESCE(REPAYMENT_DISCIPLINE,0) < 0.05
+                  THEN 'Over-Leveraged'
-            WHEN UTILIZATION_RATIO BETWEEN 0.40 AND 0.70 THEN 'Moderate Users'
+                WHEN UTILIZATION_RATIO BETWEEN 0.40 AND 0.70 AND COALESCE(REPAYMENT_DISCIPLINE,0) >= 0.10
+                  THEN 'Moderate Users'
-            WHEN UTILIZATION_RATIO > 0.70 AND REPAYMENT_DISCIPLINE < 0.10 THEN 'Revolvers'
+                WHEN UTILIZATION_RATIO > 0.70 OR COALESCE(REPAYMENT_DISCIPLINE,0) < 0.10
+                  THEN 'Revolvers'
-            ELSE 'Over-Leveraged'
+                ELSE 'Moderate Users'
-          END
+              END AS SEGMENT
+            FROM gold_features_v;

 This logic classifies each customer into one of four segments based on how responsibly they use and repay credit.